Type 38 rifle: Type 44 carbine

 Similar to the Type 38 carbine from the middle band back.
 The Type 44 cavalry carbine is almost entirely different from the middle band forward with an under-folding bayonet, metal nosecap, stacking hook to the left side of the nosecap and wide front sight guards.
 This model was introduced in 1911.
 There are three variations of this rifle.
 Each variation based entirely on the nosecap size and the spacing of the nosecap screws.
 They have a unique storage compartment in the buttstock for a cleaning rod.
 These additional features increased the cost of the carbine to 86.2 yen per unit by 1939.
+It was produced in three arsenals: